VBlesius/RHRT/Paper/RHRT.md

 HRT is a feasible method to estimate the health risk of a person since it reflects the status of the autonomic nervous system.
 HRT analysis is already used for risk stratification in the clinical practice, although the optimal methodology for HRT assessment has still not been systematically set [@blesius_hrt_2020].
 ``RHRT`` is the first R package for HRT analysis and aims to enable further research about HRT.

+# Minimal example

+To install ``RHRT``just use

+install.packages("RHRT")

+for the version on CRAN or

+devtools::install_github("vblesius/RHRT")

+for the continuosly developed version on GitHub.

 # Acknowledgements